p-p, p-$\Lambda$ and $\Lambda$-$\Lambda$ correlations studied via femtoscopy in pp reactions at $\sqrt{s}$ = 7 TeV: The correlation function

 The feed-down from weakly decaying resonances is evaluated by using cross sections from Pythia and for the proton sample consists of the $\Lambda$ (70\,\%) and $\Sigma^+$ (30\,\%) contributions.
 The individual contributions to the total correlation function are presented in Tab.~\ref{tab:lambdaval}.

 The decomposition of the \pL correlation function is conducted in a similar manner as for the \pP pair, however considering the purities and feed-down fractions of both particles

 The \La purity is obtained from fits to the invariant mass spectra in eight bins of $p_{\mathrm{T}}$ and defined as $S/(S+B)$, where $S$ denotes the actual signal and $B$ the background.
 The feed-down contribution is determined from MC template fits of the experimental distributions of the cosine pointing angle, in which a total of four templates are considered corresponding to direct, feed-down, material and impurity contributions.
-The production probability d$N$/d$p_{\mathrm{T}}$ is employed in order to obtain $p_{\mathrm{T}}$ weighted average values. \\ Around $73\%$ of the $\Lambda$s are directly produced in the primary interaction and $23\%$ originate from weakly decaying resonances, which is in line with the values quoted in~\cite{Abbas2013}.
+The production probability d$N$/d$p_{\mathrm{T}}$ is employed in order to obtain $p_{\mathrm{T}}$ weighted average values. \\ Around $73\%$ of the $\Lambda$s are primaries (where in this fraction we also include the $\Lambda$ stemming from strong decays of broad resonances) and $23\%$ originate from weakly decaying resonances, which is in line with the values quoted in~\cite{Abbas2013}.
 The remaining yield is associated to combinatorial background and $\Lambda$s produced in the detector material.
 The main contribution to the feed-down fraction is expected to originate from the $\Xi$ states with no preference for the neutral or the charged, respectively.
 This hypothesis is supported by Pythia simulations where the secondary \La particles arise from the weak decay of the $\Xi^0$ ($48\%$) and $\Xi^\mathrm{\pm}$ ($49\%$) resonances.
 The remaining contribution in the simulation arises from the $\Sigma^0$, which however is treated separately.
 Since the latter decays electromagnetically almost exclusively into $\Lambda \gamma$~\cite{Patrignani:2016xqp}, it has a very short life time and cannot be experimentally differentiated from the sample of primary $\Lambda$s.
 Measurements of the ratio $R_{\Sigma^0/\Lambda}=\sigma_{\Sigma^0}/\sigma_{\Lambda}$ have obtained values around 1/3 \cite{Adamczewski-Musch:2017gjr, 200079, ACCIARRI1994223, 0954-3899-31-6-072}, however with large uncertainties for hadronic collisions at high energies.
 For lack of better estimates the value of 1/3 is used in the following.
 The resulting $\lambda$ parameters for the \pL pair are shown in Tab.~\ref{tab:lambdaval}.

 For the \LL correlation function the following pair contributions are taken into account

 The resulting $\lambda$ parameters are shown in Tab.~\ref{tab:lambdaval}.
 Notable is that the actual pair of interest contributes only to about one third of the signal, while pair fractions involving in particular $\Sigma^0$ and $\Xi$ give a significant contribution.
 The statistical uncertainties of these parameters are negligible and their influence on the systematic uncertainties will be evaluated in Sec.~\ref{Sec:Systematics}.